HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 ## Listing a Tool in the Analysis Tools Registry

-Please list your solution with the registry so our community of scientists knows about it and can easily find it.
-See [these instructions](/contribute/analysis-tools-registry) to submit a portal, methodology, or visualization component
+Please list your tool with the registry so the scientific community can easily find it.
+See [these instructions](/contribute/analysis-tools-registry) to submit a portal, methodology, or visualization component.